 - Gibbs' Rules from NCIS, a list of rules said agent has come up with for how to run a successful investigation.
 This fansite catalogs the whole list so far.
 Rule #1?
 "Never screw over your partner."

-- Red Dwarf has the Space Core Directives that Kryten would often quote.
+- Red Dwarf has the Space Corps Directives that Kryten would often quote.
 Rimmer ended up quoting directives back but always being wrong.
 In one episode they show the book of directives and it's rather small despite the high numbers mentioned complete with multiple subcategories for each one, and rules for every situation including performing oral sex in a zero-g environment.